INoD: Injected Noise Discriminator for Self-Supervised Representation Learning in Agricultural Fields: Technical Approach

 First, we use an off-the-shelf network backbone $\Theta$ to compute multi-scale feature maps for the noise image: $\Theta(\mathcal{I}_N) \rightarrow \{ \mathcal{E}^N_{1}, \mathcal{E}^N_{2}, ..., \mathcal{E}^N_{L}\}$ (\figref{fig:overview-inod}(a)).
 Second, we generate random layer-specific binary noise masks, $N_{l}$, for each scale $l$ to determine the spatial locations at which the noise features are injected into the source features.
 Third, we extract region-specific noise features, $\mathcal{E}^R_l$, by multiplying each of the multi-scale noise features, $\mathcal{E}^N_{l}$, with their corresponding layer-specific noise mask $N_l$.
-After, we iteratively inject $\mathcal{E}^R_l$ at equivalent locations in the source feature map $\mathcal{E}^S_{l}$ to generate a composite feature map $\mathcal{E}^C_{l} = f(\mathcal{E}^N_{l}, \mathcal{E}^S_{l}, N_{l})$ (\figref{fig:overview-inod}(b)).
+Then, we iteratively inject $\mathcal{E}^R_l$ at equivalent locations in the source feature map $\mathcal{E}^S_{l}$ to generate a composite feature map $\mathcal{E}^C_{l} = f(\mathcal{E}^N_{l}, \mathcal{E}^S_{l}, N_{l})$ (\figref{fig:overview-inod}(b)).
 We then perform the subsequent source network traversal step of $\Theta$ to generate the next level feature map $\mathcal{E}^S_{l+1}$.
-Thus, noise injected in early feature maps is carried through higher layers of the network backbone as shown in \figref{fig:overview-inod}(c).
-We inject noise only along the height and width dimensions of the feature map to ensure the integrity of feature chunks from the noise dataset.
-Finally, we pass the composite feature maps through a set of convolutional layers to further entangle features and generate coherent multi-scale representations (\figref{fig:overview-inod}(d)).
-We then provide these feature maps as input to downstream task heads such as object detection, semantic segmentation, and instance segmentation to infer the dataset affiliation of the composite feature maps.
+Thus, noise injected in early feature maps is carried through higher layers of the network backbone as shown in \figref{fig:overview-inod}(c). \rebuttal{We intertwine features only along the height and width dimensions of the feature map to ensure the integrity of convolutional feature representations in the channel dimension.} Finally, we pass the composite feature maps through a set of convolutional layers to further entangle features and generate coherent multi-scale representations (\figref{fig:overview-inod}(d)).
+We then provide these feature maps as input to downstream task heads such as object detection, semantic segmentation, \rebuttal{or} instance segmentation to infer the dataset affiliation of the composite feature maps.